tle16694/Osmo-GPS-Controller-Demo/docs/protocol.md

 ## What is the DJI R SDK Protocol?

 The DJI R SDK protocol is a simple, easy-to-use, and stable communication protocol.
-Third-party developers can use the DJI R SDK protocol to control handheld devices (such as the DJI Osmo Action 5 Pro and DJI Osmo Action 4) and retrieve certain information from them.
+Third-party developers can use the DJI R SDK protocol to control handheld devices (such as the DJI Osmo 360, DJI Osmo Action 5 Pro and DJI Osmo Action 4) and retrieve certain information from them.
 With the support of the DJI R SDK protocol, the expandability of handheld devices has been enhanced, providing a wider range of application scenarios.

 The frame structure of the DJI R SDK protocol is as follows:

 <img title="DJI R SDK Protocol" src="./images/dji_r_sdk_protocol.png" alt="DJI R SDK Protocol" data-align="center" width="711">

 Here, the CRC-16 value is the result of performing CRC16 checksum on the segment from SOF to SEQ, and the CRC-32 value is the result of performing CRC32 checksum on the segment from SOF to DATA.
+Refer to the Demo files `custom_crc32.c` and `custom_crc16.c` for the CRC implementation.

 | Area       | Offset | Size | Description                                                  |
 | ---------- | ------ | ---- | ------------------------------------------------------------ |